- Borrow & Request

-Self-service copiers are located in the Copy Center on the main (2nd) floor and the 1st floor of the Valley Library.
+Self-service copiers are located in the Learning Commons on the main (2nd) floor of the Valley Library.
 You may pay for copies by OSU ID card, OSU convenience card, or by using the cash copier.
-Paper sizes available are 8x11, 8x14, and 11x17 (2nd floor Copy Center).
+Paper sizes available are 8x11 and 8x14.
 If you need assistance with the equipment, Circulation can help.

-If you need assistance with copying due to a disability, Circulation can provide copying assistance during regular business hours.
+If you need assistance with copying due to a disability, the Information Desk or Circulation can provide copying assistance during regular business hours.
 Contact Disability Access Services for extended assistance.

 The XPress Stop in the Memorial Union provides printing and faxing.

-Students, Faculty and Staff may add value to their ID card at the OSU Card Cash/Add Value terminal in the Copy Center.
+Students, Faculty and Staff may add value to their ID card at the OSU Card Cash/Add Value terminal on the 2nd floor.
 Your card may then be used for library copying and printing, and for food items at Java II (first floor) and the campus food courts.
 The copy value on your OSU ID is separate from your Housing & Dining food account.

-Patrons without an OSU ID card or convenience card may purchase a convenience card for $1.00 using the Add Value machine in the 2nd floor Copy Center and at Circulation.
-You will need to add value to the card at the OSU Card Cash/Add Value terminal (cash only) or online (Visa or Mastercard).
+Patrons without an OSU ID card or convenience card may purchase a convenience card for $1.00 using the OSU Card Cash/Add Value terminal on the 2nd floor and at Circulation.
+You will need to add value to the card at the OSU Card Cash/Add Value terminal (cash only) or online.

 If you lose money in the OSU Card Cash/Add Value terminal, call the OSU ID Center at 737‒2493.
 The OSU ID Center can often adjust the card over the phone.
 For problems with the OSU Card Cash/Add Value terminal, please contact Circulation.